No products in the cart.

-Judge Jesse Reyes has been a member of the judiciary since December, 1997, serving both as an associate and elected judge of the Circuit Court of Cook County.
-Judge Reyes was elected to the Appellate Court in November, 2012.
-Judge Reyes received his B.A. degree from the University of Illinois at Chicago and his J.D. degree from the John Marshall Law School.
+Justice Jesse Reyes has been a member of the judiciary since December, 1997, serving both as an associate and elected judge of the Circuit Court of Cook County.
+Justice Reyes was elected to the Appellate Court in November, 2012.
+Justice Reyes received his B.A. degree from the University of Illinois at Chicago and his J.D. degree from the John Marshall Law School.

 Hon.
 Patricia S. Spratt

-Patricia S. Spratt was appointed by the Illlinois Supreme Court as a Judge for the Circuit Court of Cook County as of September 8th, 2015.
+Patricia S. Spratt was appointed by the Illinois Supreme Court as a Judge for the Circuit Court of Cook County as of September 8th, 2015.

 Prior to her appointment, she had a successful litigation practice with a focus on appeals and commercial and business litigation.
 Prior to joining private practice, Ms. Spratt clerked for then Chief Judge William J. Bauer of the U.S. Seventh Circuit Court of Appeals.
 Ms. Spratt has also taught Appellate Advocacy at Loyola University, where she previously received her law degree and served as Editor for the Loyola University of Chicago Law Journal.